 3. Cross-Channel Promotion: It’s important to know the ins and outs of your campaign along with the rules and terms of services of the social media network(s) you are using to run it.
-Knowing the networks’ functionalities, will ensure you get the most impact from each post.
-Running a campaign on more than one social media network should be a part of integrated marketing campaign.
+Knowing the networks’ functionalities will ensure you get the most impact from each post.
+Running a campaign on more than one social media network should be a part of an integrated marketing campaign.
 There are major two benefits of promoting your social media campaign across additional channels:

 - Reaching different groups of people at varying times across many marketing channels increases the likelihood of success of your campaign.